 At what point in the publication process should I apply for funds?

 You should apply for funds upon acceptance for publication.
 Your request will be evaluated against the above guidelines.
-If you have not yet submitted for publication, your request may be conditionally approved awaiting official acceptance by the publisher.
+If you have not yet submitted for publication, your request evaluated for eligibility awaiting official acceptance by the publisher.
+However, we are not able to "hold" funds before the publication is accepted.

 Administration of the fund

 Florida State University Libraries' Office of Digital Research and Scholarship administers the fund.
-Financial support for the fund is provided by University Libraries and the College of Arts & Sciences.
+Financial support for the fund is provided by University Libraries, the College of Arts & Sciences, and the Graduate School.
 The fund may be suspended if sufficient funding is not available in future.
 The parameters of funding may be changed as appropriate with the advice and counsel of the Dean of the Libraries and the Faculty Senate Library Committee.

 Additional support for OA publishing